SIMBAChain/libsimba4j-platform/docs/index.md

 System.out.println("getter response: " + getterResponse.getReturnValue());
 ```

-For methods that do create transactions, you can query for them and select a subset of fields to return:
+For methods that do create transactions, you can query for them using filters
+and select a subset of fields to return:

 ```java
 List<String> fields = new ArrayList<>();